yiisoft/yii2/docs/guide/upgrade-from-v1.md

 Integration with Composer
 -------------------------

-Yii is fully integrated Composer, a well known package manager for PHP that resolves dependencies, keeps your code up to date, by updating it semi-automatically and manages autoloading of third party libraries regardless of the the autoloading these are using.
+Yii is fully integrated with Composer, a well known package manager for PHP, that resolves dependencies, keeps your code up to date, by updating it semi-automatically and manages autoloading of third party libraries regardless of the the autoloading such libraries are already using.

 In order to learn more refer to [composer](composer.md) and [installation](installation.md) sections of the guide.